Deripaska says will stay as RUSAL CEO

-DAVOS, Switzerland (Reuters) - Oleg Deripaska will remain chief of UC RUSAL (0486.HK: Quote) even after a $2.2 billion initial public offering (IPO) diluted his control of the world's largest aluminum producer, Deripaska told Reuters.
+DAVOS, Switzerland (Reuters) - Oleg Deripaska will remain chief of UC RUSAL (0486.HK) even after a $2.2 billion initial public offering (IPO) diluted his control of the world's largest aluminum producer, Deripaska told Reuters.

 "I know the company very well and have no plans to leave the position of chief executive," said Deripaska, the physicist turned metals trader who emerged most strongly from the ferocious takeover battles for control of Russia's aluminum industry in the 1990s.
 It was his first major interview since the group listed in Hong Kong last month.